6 Reasons Why You Should Use Direct Mail in 2022

 As marketers, we sometimes fall into the trap of treating each medium as an independent silo.
 Nothing can be further from the truth.

-Every marketing medium, from outdoor to email, needs to work together to deliver a consistent and coherent marketing message.
+Especially in 2022, every marketing medium, from outdoor to email, will have to work together to deliver a consistent, coherent, and personalized marketing message.

 Direct mail plays an important role in that effort because it can refer to previous digital efforts and send people back to the web to complete the marketing loop.